 Southwest Delaware County Municipal Authority is continuing its efforts to improve its financial position, by increasing its revenues and containing its expenses.
-The Authority is focusing on reducing outstanding delinquencies, especially with rental properties, which comprise an above average percentage of the customer base.
-The Authority is utilizing all legal methods to improve its collection rate.
-The Authority is confident that its focused collection effort will provide sufficient revenues to enable it to satisfy its financial obligations although it recognizes that the current economic climate may impact the ability of customers to pay their sewer bills.
+The Authority is focusing on reducing outstanding delinquencies, especially with rental accounts, which comprise the vast majority of the customer base.
+The Authority is utilizing all available methods to improve its collection rate including quarterly delinquent/final notices, property liens and potable water service disconnection.
+The Authority is confident that its focused collection effort will provide sufficient revenues to enable it to satisfy its financial obligations although it recognizes that the current economic climate may impact the ability of customers to pay their sewer bills timely.
 As for expenses, the Authority has taken steps to reduce all expenses and closely monitors disbursements for sewer operations.
-The 2009 budget is essentially the same as the 2008 budget, after adjusting for certain revenue neutral expenses.
+The 2009 budget is essentially the same as the 2010 budget, after adjusting for certain revenue neutral expenses.
 Finally, the Authority has issued \$15,660,000 Guaranteed Sewer Revenue Bonds Series A and B of 2009 and in the process refunded the Sewer Revenue bonds of 1998, two outstanding PennVest Loans and the Series 2008 Note issued to TD Bank.
 The Authority recognizes that the current economic climate may adversely impact its customers but it believes that the programs it has enacted will enable it to sustain its financial goals and objectives.